Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

-The importance of interpretational equivalence is that it allows to discuss what deviations of a temporarily assumed model should be handled in which way.
-If conclusions are drawn from a method involving certain model assumptions, it would be desirable, and conclusions can be seen as stable, if the probability would be roughly the same that the researcher arrives at the same conclusion from the same data if data are actually generated by an interpretationally equivalent model other than the assumed one.
+The importance of interpretative equivalence is that it allows to discuss what deviations of a temporarily assumed model should be handled in which way.
+If conclusions are drawn from a method involving certain \hbindex{model assumptions}, it would be desirable, and conclusions can be seen as stable, if the probability would be roughly the same that the researcher arrives at the same conclusion from the same data if data are actually generated by an interpretatively equivalent model other than the assumed one.
 If this is not the case, it would be of interest if the models can be told apart with good probability by the data, in which case the data can be used to decide on which one of these models to base a data analysis.
-This also applies to the decision between a specific parametric and a more general but potentially less precise nonparametric approach, see Section \ref{smodelass}.
+This also applies to the decision between a specific \hbindex{parametric} and a more general but potentially less precise \hbindex{nonparametric} approach.

-The concept also clarifies the issue that large samples reject point null hypotheses too easily.
+The concept also clarifies the issue that tests on \hbindex{large samples} reject point \hbindex{null hypotheses} too easily.
 Considering a $\mu=0$ null hypothesis, a model with $\mu\neq 0$ but a very small absolute value will lead to a rejection of $\mu=0$ with a large probability for large $n$.
-This is a problem if and only if models with, say, $|\mu|<\epsilon,\ \epsilon>0$ are considered interpretationally equivalent to the model with $\mu=0$, in other words, if a difference as small as $\epsilon$ is considered substantially irrelevant.
-If this can be specified, the question whether values of $\mu$ with $|\mu|<\epsilon$ are in the corresponding confidence interval, or what severity the test achieves ruling out $|\mu|<\epsilon$, see \cite{Mayo18}, is more relevant than whether a test of $\mu=0$ is significant.
+This is a problem if and only if models with, say, $|\mu|\le\epsilon,\ \epsilon>0$ are considered interpretatively equivalent to the model with $\mu=0$, in other words, if a difference as small as $\epsilon$ is considered irrelevant from a subject matter point of view.
+If this can be specified, the question whether values of $\mu$ with $|\mu|\le\epsilon$ are in the corresponding \hbindex{confidence interval}, or what \hbindex{severity} the test achieves ruling out $|\mu|\le\epsilon$, see \cite{Mayo18}, is more relevant than whether a test of $\mu=0$ is significant.
+Note that in a real situation it will hardly be possible to specify a precise borderline $\epsilon$ and one could think that things are rather continuous than binary, however due to the discreteness of language, in many situations at least certain nonzero differences will be called irrelevant.